 They were once a kind of family.
-Together they had carved companionship out of isolation.
+Together they had carved combut the family they thought they were was false panionship out of isolation.
 But whatever they once loved, sought or escaped their separate future was anyone's guess.
 One thing was certain, courage alone would not be enough.
 Nevertheless, remembering how the curate described what existed before Creation, Scully saw dark matter out there, thick, unintelligible, aching to be made into a world.